 Zulu traditional wedding culture

 A Zulu traditional wedding is so rich.
-It entails so many cultural aspects from preparation to the wedding day and after.
+It entails many cultural aspects from preparation to the wedding day and after.

 It is used to help feed her and the children they may have sired together.
-It is also meant to show the father of the bride that he, the groom has the ability to take care of the bride
+It is also meant to show the bride's father that he, the groom, can take care of the bride.

 How does a Zulu wedding take place?

-Wondering what happens in a Zulu traditional wedding?
-Well, once the bride and groom have agreed to go ahead with marriage plans, the senor girls allow the groom to spend time with the bride in her kraal.
+What happens in a traditional Zulu wedding?
+Once the bride and groom have agreed to go ahead with marriage plans, the senior girls allow the groom to spend time with the bride in her kraal.

-Then the highlight of the ceremony comes: dance-off between the groom’s and the bride’s families.
+Then the ceremony's highlight comes the dance-off between the groom’s and the bride’s families.
 The two families must present a ritual antagonism since one is losing a daughter and the other is gaining her.

-The bride finally joins the groom’s family bearing gifts like cows, mats, baskets, and others to give to the members of her new family including the long-dead ones.
+The bride finally joins the groom’s family bearing gifts like cows, mats, baskets, and others to give to the members of her new family, including the long-dead ones.

 The family will then cover themselves with blankets in an open field for everyone to see while the spectators dance, sing and ululate, cheering for the newly formed relationships.
 The groom's mother rubs butterfat on her new daughter-in-law at the end of the ceremony.

-Zulu traditional wedding songs
+Zulu wedding songs

-Zulu traditional wedding colors
+Classy Zulu traditional wedding decor

-Once the girl and the guy agree to get married, the bride-to-be makes a pair of beaded bracelets and necklaces in matching colors.
+Zulu traditional wedding decor is full of vibrant colours.
+Once the girl and the guy agree to get married, the bride-to-be makes a pair of beaded bracelets and necklaces in matching colours.
 She wears one and gives the other to her groom.
 Whoever sees them knows that these two are a thing.

 How much does a Zulu wedding cost?

-Like any other traditional African wedding, a Zulu wedding can be a bit expensive.
+Like any other traditional African wedding, a Zulu wedding can be expensive.
 From the decorations to the costumes and gifts, you should be prepared to fork out at least n R70,000 – R80,000 to cater for 80-100 guests.
 However, the total cost depends on what you can afford and how well you plan for it.